playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-html/index.md

 <iframe data-frame-title="HTML: Initial values" src="pfp-code:./initial-values?template=node&embed=1&file=src%2Findex.html"></iframe>

+> **Default values are not consistent!:**
+> The values shown here are the default values in Chrome.
+> The default styling of HTML components can change drastically depending on the platform it is being displayed on.

+**Let's learn more about CSS!**

 CSS is extremely powerful, which means it warrants its own article!
 We'll be looking at properties, values, variables, selectors and more!

 #### Follow me to the next chapter below!